Southwest Public Policy Institute

-Southwest Public Policy Institute (SPPI) is a libertarian research organization that examines data-driven policies in education, crime, and economics in the American Southwest.
+Southwest Public Policy Institute (SPPI) is a conservative free-market nonprofit think tank based in the American Southwest.
+The institute conducts research on consumer finance, government transparency, and economic policy, with an emphasis on data-driven analysis and regulatory impacts.
+SPPI positions itself as a consumer advocate for financial inclusivity and open government.

+SPPI has become known for its use of public-records litigation in New Mexico and other Southwestern states.
+The institute has filed multiple lawsuits under the Inspection of Public Records Act (IPRA), including a successful 2025 case against the New Mexico Taxation and Revenue Department involving access to vehicle-registration data related to the state’s electric-vehicle mandate.
+SPPI has also investigated data breaches at federal agencies and launched campaigns focused on consumer protection and government accountability.

+The institute publishes policy reports, surveys, and commentary on topics such as lending, mortgage finance, credit-access platforms, and taxpayer-funded lobbying.
+Its work has been published and cited in regional and national media outlets including The Wall Street Journal, The Washington Post, Fox Business, American Banker, and the Albuquerque Journal.
+SPPI also administers the Marianne T. Anderson Memorial Fellowship to support early-career researchers.

 History

-Southwest Public Policy Institute (SPPI) was founded by Patrick M. Brenner as a regional think tank.
+The Southwest Public Policy Institute was founded by Patrick M. Brenner as a regional think tank.
 Among the founding board members was James Hallinan, who died in 2023.

 In July 2022, SPPI requested details about the Vax 2 the Max program, which offered cash prizes to promote vaccinations, using the Inspection of Public Records Act.
 Due to a lack of response, SPPI later sued the state for potential act violations.

 In 2022, SPPI filed a lawsuit against the New Mexico Department of Taxation and Revenue (NMTRD) for failing to comply with an Inspection of Public Records Act (IPRA) request.
 The request sought access to vehicle registration data held by the Motor Vehicle Division to evaluate the socioeconomic impact of New Mexico's electric vehicle (EV) mandate.
 SPPI hypothesized that the policy, which requires an increasing percentage of zero- and low-emission vehicles in the state beginning with model year 2027, would disproportionately burden low-income and minority residents, who are less likely to afford EVs.
 In 2025, a state district court ruled in SPPI’s favor, ordering NMTRD to release the requested data and pay over $30,000 in legal fees and costs.

 In 2023, SPPI launched the "Bureau to Protect Financial Consumers" campaign in response to a Consumer Financial Protection Bureau data breach that exposed personal information of over 250,000 consumers.
 The campaign aims to aggregate affected consumers' stories to advocate for accountability and enhanced data protection measures at the CFPB.